 Elected by Kent voters every four years, the Mayor serves as Chief Executive Officer for the City of Kent, Washington.
-She works with a seven-member City Council and over 600 City employees.
+She works with a seven-member City Council and more than 700 City employees.

 She also prepares and, upon approval by the City Council, administers the City's biennial operating and capital budgets.